Blind Multimodal Quality Assessment of Low-light Images: Related Work

-\subsection{Hand-crafted BIQA Methods}
+\subsubsection{Hand-crafted BIQA Methods}

-Hand-crafted BIQAs are usually based on the feature extraction of expert and engineering experience.
-Since hand-crafted BIQAs require less deployment environment (\textit{e.g.}, database size, hardware platform, computing power, \textit{etc}.), they are highly achievable and easy to be deployed.
-Based on the concrete application, existing BIQAs can be divided into distortion-specified and general-purposed ones.
+Hand-crafted BIQAs \cite{wang2021quality} are typically based on the extraction of features from expert and engineering experience.
+Since hand-crafted BIQAs require less deployment environment (\textit{e.g.}, database size, hardware platform, computing power, \textit{etc}.), they are highly achievable and easy to deploy.
+Existing hand-crafted BIQAs can be divided into 1) distortion-specified and 2) general-purposed ones.